 Retailer Licensing Information

-- Glossary of Common Terms Related To Retail Licensing
+- Glossary of Common Terms Related To Retailer Licensing

-- Information on Michigan Smoke-Free Air Law for Cigar Bars (link redirects to Michigan Department of Health & Human Services website)
+- Information on Michigan Smoke-Free Air Law (Redirects to Michigan Department of Health & Human Services website)

 - Off and On Premises Approval Chart

 - Specially Designated Distributor (SDD) License

 - Class C License